DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Advanced Styling Concepts:** The lessons on `visibility` and `rollover` will provide insight into more nuanced CSS properties that control an element's appearance without affecting its position in the layout, which is distinct from properties like `display: none;`.

 ---

+#### FAVICON - Favorite Icon

+### Course Step Number: 358
+### Date Researched: 2025-08-01

+### Key Learnings:

+* **Favicon Definition:** A favicon, or "favorite icon," is a small image that graphically represents a website.
+* **Functionality:** Favicons are displayed in various parts of a web browser, including the address bar, browser tabs, and bookmarks menu, to help users easily identify and navigate to a specific site.
+* **Branding:** Favicons are a fundamental aspect of a website's visual identity, similar to a logo, and contribute to a professional and polished user experience.

+---